Appointments

 If you are housebound and need an appointment, we will do a home visit.
 We will phone you first to understand what you need.

-To request a home visit, it’s helpful if you phone the practice after 11am.
+To request a home visit, it’s helpful if you phone the practice before 10am.

 When we are closed